 01 of 04

 The various species of Bromeliaceae Aechmea are some of the most resilient and longest-lasting of bromeliads, which might explain why this type is also one of the most popular indoor bromeliads.
-These large, beautiful plants feature striking flowers and bracts that can last up to six months, and they and their offspring can be kept relatively easily for many years.
+These large, beautiful plants feature striking flowers and bracts that can last up to six months, and its offspring can be kept relatively easily for many years.

 02 of 04